v0786/helloworld/README.md

 # hello world
-this i a basic program of c
+this is a basic program of c